mozilla/pkipolicy/rootstore/policy.md

 Mozilla’s access to the DCR is for informational and supervisory purposes related to evaluating compliance with this policy.

 Mozilla recognizes that DCRs may contain sensitive security and operational information.
 DCRs should provide sufficient detail to enable understanding of the CA's systems, controls, risks, and compliance activities, including how risks are managed and how controls operate, while avoiding unnecessary disclosure of information that would materially increase risk to the security of CA systems or operations.
-System descriptions, diagrams, and control narratives should be prepared with this objective in mind..
+System descriptions, diagrams, and control narratives should be prepared with this objective in mind.

 A CA Operator MAY redact portions of a DCR provided to Mozilla where disclosure would materially increase risk to CA system security, provided that such redactions are narrowly tailored, clearly identified, and the remaining information is sufficient for Mozilla to evaluate the DCR's scope, findings, testing performed, limitations, and conclusions.